foltz/shell-commands/README.md

-# Hopfiles
+# Shall Commands
-Dotfiles for Hoperator dev team
+Dotfiles for Simplified CLI

 ## Installation

-- checkout this repo into your ~ folder
+- checkout this repo into your ~/Dev/ folder
-- add these lines to your `.bash_profile` file:
+- add these lines to your `.bash_profile` or `.zprofile` file:

 ```
-source ~/hopfiles/git
+source ~/Dev/shell-commands/git
-source ~/hopfiles/other
+source ~/Dev/shell-commands/other
 ```

 ## Usage